 - We are using china and silverware to reduce refuse in our landfills.

 - We are opening “all-you-care-to-eat” locations that are proven to produce less food waste.

 Support for local businesses

-We have opened “The Globe,” a micro-restaurant at the Indiana Memorial Union where small local restaurateurs can sell items from their menu on campus.
+We have opened “The Globe,” a micro-restaurant where small local restaurateurs can sell items from their menu on campus.
 Additionally, we schedule local food trucks to operate on campus at locations experiencing limited or no food service availability.

 It may seem like a small change, but trayless dining is a proven sustainable practice on multiple fronts.